2011 Libyan rape allegations: 2011 allegations

 Allegations arose in 2011 that Viagra and other impotency drugs were being distributed by Gaddafi to sustain the rapes.
 The charges were denied by Libyan diplomats and described as propaganda.
 Libyan psychologist Seham Sergiwa reported a wide pattern of rapes by Libyan government soldiers during the 2011 conflict.
 In June 2011, the International Criminal Court began an investigation into the rape allegations seeking to add the rapes to Gaddafi's list of war crimes charges.

 United States secretary of state Hillary Clinton, stated that "rape, physical intimidation, sexual harassment, and even so-called 'virginity tests' have taken place in countries throughout the region."
 Clinton also stated that "It is an affront to all people who are yearning to live in a society free from violence with respect for basic human rights.
 We urge all governments to conduct immediate, transparent investigations into these allegations, and to hold accountable those found responsible."

 In April 2011 NBC News reported that United States ambassador, Susan Rice, told a closed-door meeting of officials at the UN that the Libyan military is using rape as a weapon in the war with the rebels and some had been issued the anti-impotency drug.
 United States military and intelligence officials informed NBC News under condition of anonymity that there was no evidence for the allegations of systematic rape.

 Patrick Cockburn expressed concern that misleading reports of rapes by Libyan government forces were used to justify the NATO-led 2011 military intervention in Libya.
-In June 2011, the UN investigator M. Cherif Bassiouni did not find evidence of mass rapes.
+Amnesty International said many false reports that Libyan forces committed rape had been spread as disinformation by rebel forces, and that it could not find a "single victim of rape or a doctor who knew about somebody being raped".
+In June 2011, a UN investigator did not find evidence of mass rapes, and branded the claims as "hysteria".